 Additionally, record-high funded levels for DB pensions have also fueled the PRT market.
 Rising interest rates and strong equity market performance over recent years have bolstered pension fund statuses.
 Higher interest rates, for instance, help increase funding levels.

-“We've seen interest rates bump up over the last number of years, and we've also seen equity markets beyond a bit of a tear for the last few years as well.
+“We've seen interest rates bump up over the last number of years, and we've also seen equity markets be on a bit of a tear for the last few years as well.
 The combination of those two things together is really helpful for the typical pension plan's funded status,” says Simmons.

 While he notes that every pension plan is different, generally most pension plans have equity so “the better the equity markets go, the better shape the pension plan is going to be in,” he says, adding that as interest rates go up, they ultimately help a pension plan's funded status.